nevobit/nextjs-project-template/README.md

     npm start
 ```

 Navigate to localhost:3000.
-YOut should see your app running.
+You should see your app running.
 Edit a component file in src, save it, and reload the page to see your changes.

 By default, the server will only respond to requests from localhost.